Skip to main content

 Unpaid Internship Grants:

 Internships deepen learning through the application of the Brooks curriculum, while making an impact on society.
 This fund is intended for students who without funding would otherwise be unable to participate in an unpaid internship.
 The unpaid internship experience must be in the field of public policy or public affairs.
 This funding opportunity is available for Brooks students participating in unpaid internships through the Cornell in Washington program and other related Cornell programs, as well as internships arranged outside of Cornell.
 Opportunities that focus on issues of race, racism, diversity, equity, and inclusion are encouraged.
-Students may apply for funding before receiving the internship.
 Proof of internship receipt will be required for fund distribution.

 Applicants are required to submit: